-Maes-yr-eglwys-wen (The Field of the White Church in Welsh) is a holiday house about 4 miles north of Dolgellau in the Snowdonia National Park, accommodating up to 6 people and 2 children in four bedrooms.
-More details here.
+Maes-yr-eglwys-wen (The Field of the White Church in Welsh, or MYEW) is a holiday house about 4 miles north of Dolgellau in the Snowdonia National Park, accommodating up to 6 adults and 2 children in four bedrooms.

-It sits alone in fields forming a large clearing high in the Coed-y-Brenin forest, best known for its world-famous mountain bike trails.
-Excellent walks are available from the front door and the spectacularly beautiful Mawddach estuary is 15 minutes away by car and sandy beaches a little further.
-All the adventures of Snowdonia – recently described by Lonely Planet as one of the top 10 holiday locations in the world – are within reach.
+MYEW sits in fields that form a large clearing high in the Coed y Brenin forest, best known for its world-famous mountain bike trails.
+The spectacularly beautiful Mawddach estuary is 15 minutes away by car and sandy beaches a little further.
+All the adventures of Snowdonia – described by Lonely Planet as one of the top 10 holiday locations in the world – are within reach.

 Recently refurbished, the house is very well-equipped and comfortable, something all our visitors note.
-Prices range from £600 to £1,190 a week, depending on season.
-We welcome weekenders in the autumn and winter periods.
-Unfortunately we cannot accept pets.
+We offer good quality linen, eco cleaning products, wifi and telephone.
+There is an electric car charging point at the house.
+Prices range from about £750 to about £1,500 a week, depending on season.
+Unfortunately we cannot accept pets because the house is surrounded by a sheep field.

 Originally built by the Forestry Commission in the 1920s, Maes-yr-eglwys-wen was without vehicular access or electricity until 2013.
 Over the period August 2013 to May 2014 our wonderful builders created a light, tranquil and comfortable house, transforming the original cottage.
 An oak-clad extension with a vaulted roof now provides a large living and kitchen area, warm and light throughout the year, and the house has been completely renovated, redecorated and refurnished.
 The surrounding garden has been landscaped and French windows from the new extension open onto a sheltered south-facing patio.